top of page

 Tankless water heaters are now commonly used in Europe and much of Asia.
 They use a series of tubes running through electric elements to heat only the amount of water needed for a particular purpose.

-The first electric tankless water heater was invented by Stiebel-Eltron in 1929.
+The first electric instantaneous (tankless) water heater was invented by Stiebel-Eltron in 1929.

 by Sharon J. Rehana